 Sticking to its guns, 18 years later, J. Valentine has done pretty well for itself.
 The “little company that could” that we were just speaking about?
 It’s now a multi-million dollar organization that has relationships with numerous boutiques and websites all around the world retailing our products.
 To this day, we’re busting at the seams in our third warehouse, and only continue to grow by leaps and bounds.
 It was done by providing our customers with the now sadly underused business model of putting customer service first and pouring the highest quality possible into everything that we offer.
 Without sacrificing our values (Did I mention all our clothing is made in U.S.A.?), we’ve achieved success in business within the modern market place.

 But it’s not all work and no play!
 Over the years we’ve been fortunate enough to have our clothing appear in numerous advertisements, television shows and movies.
 Credits include Austin Powers: The Spy Who Shagged me, Grown Ups, The Sopranos, Sex and the City, The Girls Next Door, My Super Sweet Sixteen, Married to Rock and we also provided the wardrobe for the movie Dollface.
 J. Valentine has also been worn by such celebrities as Nicki Minaj, Miley Cyrus, Kendall Jenner, Snooki, Brooke Burke Charvet, and Holly Madison, as well as the Miami Dolphins, Houston Rockets and Dallas Mavericks cheerleaders, just to name a few.
 We were also fortunate to have Sarah Underwood of G4TV featured as a model in past Costume and Swimwear collections.

-I wish I had a super smart-sounding quote to put at the end of this, but it is better put simply—we’re a company built on quality, service, down right good business and just having a whole lot of fun.
+I wish I had a super smart-sounding quote to put at the end of this, but it’s better put simply—J. Valentine is a company built on quality, service, down right good business and just having a whole lot of fun.
 That’s J. Valentine.
 See you around!